 - Avoid touching your face, eyes, nose, or mouth.

 - Cover your nose and mouth when coughing or sneezing.

-As of Wednesday, August 25, masks are required in all public indoor areas in the Province of British Columbia.
-This includes hallways, classrooms, and common areas such as the atrium.
+As of Friday, March 11, masks are optional in all public indoor areas in the Province of British Columbia.

 Proper hand hygiene is an important measure in limiting the spread of communicable diseases.
 You should wash your hands frequently during the day.
 Hand sanitizer is also available throughout the building.

 The building undergoes thorough daily cleaning.
 The Facilities team is also responsible for disinfecting commonly touched surfaces twice daily.
 Sanitizer spray is available in common spaces for the use of students, staff, and faculty.

 As of February 22, 2022, there are no restrictions on in-person meetings.
 While there are no room capacity limits, meeting organizers should arrange for meetings to take place in rooms large enough to allow for reasonable distancing in order to facilitate the comfort and safety of all attendees.

 Shared Food Policy: Individually packaged food may be distributed at College-sponsored meetings and gatherings.
 Shared dishes are not permitted at present.

 Note: While every effort has been made to ensure the accuracy of the information contained on this website, this is a constantly changing situation.
 For up-to-date news and guidance, please visit the British Columbia Centre for Disease Control, review the latest news from BC's provincial government, and review the latest orders from BC's Provincial Health Officer.
 Those contemplating travel to or from Canada should also carefully review the Government of Canada's travel restrictions.